buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ## WARNINGS:

 * You should not need to start the floor vacuum pump (rotory pump) manually.
 This can be done using the GCMS software.

-* If the GCMS has not been used in a while:
-	* Check the oil level in the rotory vacuum pump (on the floor).
-	* Check the amount of carrier gas still in the tank.

 ## Procedure:

 ### Prior to start up:
-1. Change carrier gas tank if low (easier to do when GCMS is off)
+1. Change carrier gas tank if low (< 500 PSI, easier to do when GCMS is off)
 	* See protocol to change carrier gas tank below but skip turning off the flow control step

 1. Change oil if low
-	1. xxx
+	* Need instructions for this

-1. Change the glass insert if it has exceeded 1000
+3. Change the glass insert if it has exceeded 1000 uses
 	* See protocol to change the glass insert below, but skip turning off the flow control step

+4. Change the septum if it has exceeded 100 uses

 ### Turn equipment on